 - The right to request that a dangerous condition or OSHA violation is corrected by their employer

-- The right to be involved in any OSHA inspection, find out the results of the inspection, and, if necessary, appeal the final action
+- The right to be involved in any OSHA inspection and, if necessary, appeal the final action

 - The right to file a complaint to OSHA without possibility of retaliation or other discriminatory acts by their employer